CZ-NIC/knot/doc/man_kdig.rst

 **+**\ [\ **no**\ ]\ **timeout**\ =\ *T*
   Set the wait-for-reply interval in seconds (default is 5 seconds).
 This timeout applies to each query attempt.
+An attempt to set T to less than 1 will result in a query timeout of 1 second being applied.

 **+**\ [\ **no**\ ]\ **retry**\ =\ *N*
   Set the number (>=0) of UDP retries (default is 2).
 This doesn't apply to